Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Description of Fair Approaches

-Zhang, Wu, and Wu~\cite{zhang2017} propose a pre-processing approach that targets \emph{path-specific fairness}: a causal notion that uses graphical causal models to ensure that causal effects of the sensitive attribute are not carried to the prediction through any direct or indirect path, i.e., $S$ does not have any causal association with $\hat Y$.
-We refer to this approach as \zhangpcf.
-Using the training data $\D = [\D_{\X},\D_S;\D_Y]$, \zhangpcf constructs a graphical causal model to estimate the effect of intervening on $\D_S$ and determines its causal association with $\D_Y$.
-Then they repair $\D_Y$ minimally to produce $\D_Y'$ such that all causal associations between $\D_Y'$ and $\D_S$ are removed.
-Then the classifiers trained on the modified training data $\D' = [\D_{\X},\D_S;\D_Y']$ are expected to satisfy path-specific fairness, under the assumption that the distribution of the predictions made by a classifier follows the distribution of the ground truth in the training data.
+\begin{sloppypar} Zhang, Wu, and Wu~\cite{zhang2017} propose two pre-processing approaches that target \emph{path-specific fairness} and \emph{direct causal effect}.
+We refer to them as \zhangpcft and \zhangdcet.
+Given training data $\D = [\D_{\X},\D_S;\D_Y]$, both approaches utilize a graphical causal model to estimate the direct and indirect causal influence of the sensitive attribute on the label.
+Then they repair $\D_Y$ minimally to produce $\D_Y'$ such that their target fairness is achieved.
+Then the classifiers trained on the modified training data $\D' = [\D_{\X},\D_S;\D_Y']$ are expected to be fair, under the assumption that the distribution of the predictions made by a classifier follows the distribution of the ground truth in the training data. \end{sloppypar}

-To repair $\D_Y$, \zhangpcf first verifies if $\D_Y$ violates path-specific fairness.
-Specifically, $\D_S$ is a direct or indirect cause of $\D_Y$ if intervening on $\D_S$ changes the expectations of $\D_Y$. \zhangpcf utilizes $\D$ to construct the graphical causal model and estimates the effect of intervening on $\D_S$ as the expected difference in $\D_Y$ when $\D_S$ changes from privileged to unprivileged.
-Instead of measuring causal association through all paths between $\D_S$ and $\D_Y$ in the causal graph, \zhangpcf can measure this association through specific paths if desired.
+\zhangpcft enforces path specific fairness: a causal notion that ensures that the causal influence of $S$ is not carried to $Y$ through any direct or indirect paths.
+To repair $\D_Y$, \zhangpcft first verifies if $\D_Y$ violates path-specific fairness.
+Specifically, $\D_S$ is a direct or indirect cause of $\D_Y$ if intervening on $\D_S$ changes the expectations of $\D_Y$. \zhangpcft utilizes the graphical causal model and estimates the effect of intervening on $\D_S$ as the expected difference in $\D_Y$ when $\D_S$ changes from privileged to unprivileged.
+Instead of measuring causal association through all paths between $\D_S$ and $\D_Y$ in the causal graph, \zhangpcft can measure this association through specific paths if desired.
 Path-specific fairness is violated if the expected difference in $\D_Y$ is above some threshold $\epsilon$.

-\looseness-1 Next, \zhangpcf designs an optimization problem to repair $\D_Y$ such that its direct and indirect causal associations with $\D_S$ are removed, and the causal model is minimally altered.
+Next, \zhangpcft designs an optimization problem to repair $\D_Y$ such that the direct and indirect causal effects of $\D_S$ are removed, and the causal model is minimally altered.
 The modified training dataset $\D'$ is then used to train classifiers that enforce path-specific fairness.
-Note that an accurate representation of the causal model depends on the training data, and \zhangpcf allows alternative causal models that can be constructed with domain knowledge.